z390development/z390/doc/user_guide/structured_macro.md

 ## Translating to standard

-The following source programs are included for general use:
+The following items are included for general use:

+* :material-file-question: zstrmac - script to convert macro to standard HLASM format
+* bldzstrmacs - script to translate all the SPM's in z390\mac directory to HLASM compatible format
-* linklib\ZSTRMAC.ZSM - structured translator which can be translated to standard HLASM compatible code using itself.
+* rt\test\ZSTRMAC2.ZSM - structured translator which can be translated to standard HLASM compatible code using itself.
-* :material-file-question: rt\test\STRMAC1.MLC  - bootstrap structured translator which is
+* rt\test\ZSTRMAC1.MLC - bootstrap structured translator which is HLASM compatible.
-  HLASM compatible.
-* linklib\zstrmac.txt - the generated HLASM compatible translator.
+* :material-file-question: linklib\zstrmac.txt - the generated HLASM compatible translator.
-* :material-file-question: ZSTRMAC.BAT - command using %1 to set SYSUT1 input and %2 to set
-  SYSUT2 output and translate
-  structured macro assembler to standard HLASM macro assembler.
-* :material-file-question: ZSTRSPM.BAT - command to translate all the SPM's in z390\mac
-  directory to HLASM compatible code versions in z390\mac\spm directory using calls to the ZSTRMAC.BAT translator command.

 ## Regression tests

+You can execute the regression tests by using the script `runzstrmactests`.

 The following regression test programs are included: